pyDeprecate

 - None - raise only warning message (ignore all argument mapping)

-- True - deprecation some argument of itself (argument mapping shall be specified)
+- True - deprecate some argument of itself (argument mapping should be specified)

-- Callable - forward call to new methods (optional also argument mapping or extras)
+- Callable - forward call to new methods (optionally also argument mapping or extras)

 Simple function forwarding

-It is very straight forward, you forward your function call to new function and all arguments are mapped:
+It is very straightforward: you forward your function call to a new function and all arguments are mapped:

 def base_sum(a: int = 0, b: int = 3) -> int:

-"""My new function anywhere in codebase or even other package."""
+"""My new function anywhere in the codebase or even other package."""

 return a + b